ayhlam/spring-boot-intro/README.md

 the methods we have touched upon.
 Again, solutions are available in the solutions branch.

 ## Step 8: Cleanup
-Once you are finished with this project, stop your java process from running, and close-down the services (rabbitmq and mariadb) by running `docker-compose down` in the root of this project.
+Once you are finished with this project, stop your java process from running, and close-down the services (by running `docker-compose down` in the root of this project.
 MariaDB is configured with a volume, so your data will be saved to disk for the next time you want to run `docker-compose up -d` in this project again.

 ## Conclusion
 Congratulations, you have just created two endpoints to allow users to assign a persona to a company, and view the assignments that they have created.
-You will be working with similar frameworks in WFM, so it's good to start with the basics and get familiar with everything we do!